Return

 Our activity calendar for residents in Memory Care is flexible, yet progressively balanced to incorporate the elements of the mind and spirit, like brain-enhancing games, exercises and physical activity routines, and calming meditative programs to promote sleep and happiness daily.

 Since our philosophy is rooted in person-centred care, we are open to growing and expanding our Memory Care platform as emerging science and evidence-based programs emerge.
-For example, implementing pets into our care programming and hosting virtual reality experiences to promote understanding and compassion between residents, family members, and caregivers.
+For example, implementing therapy animals into our care programming and hosting virtual reality experiences to promote understanding and compassion between residents, family members, and caregivers.

 The positive impact of technology: In-house research on the impact of VR training on caregivers.